Fiserv/firstvision-apac/docs/APIs/Customer-Management/Search-Customer.md

 # Search Customers

-The API is used to fetch customer's information based on primary and optional search values like last name, identification number, phone number etc.
+This API is used to fetch customer's information based on primary and optional search values like last name, identification number, phone number etc.

 ## Endpoint